Palazzo Compostella già Dolfin / Crema, Italy / PARKLIFT 461, 462, 463

 In Crema, Northern Italy, the „Palazzo Compostella già Dolfin“ dating back to the 17th century was renovated.
 The whole courtyard is used as a hidden car park.

-The retracting Parklift 462, which provides space for two cars in vertical arrangement, was installed nine times in this courtyard to create a total of 18 parking spots.
+The retracting Parklift 462, which provides space for 2 cars in vertical arrangement, was installed 9 times in this courtyard to create a total of 18 parking spots.
 The courtyard remains free of cars, despite the fact that parking requirements were met in full.
 A parking garage with a ramp and lanes would not have been possible or economical.